Azure-Samples/openai-end-to-end-basic/README.md

 az webapp deploy --resource-group $RESOURCE_GROUP --name $APPSERVICE_NAME --type zip --src-url https://raw.githubusercontent.com/Azure-Samples/openai-end-to-end-basic/main/website/chatui.zip
 ```

 ## :checkered_flag: Try it out.
-Test the deployed application.
+Test the deployed application

 After the deployment is complete, you can try the deployed application by navigating to the AppService URL in a web browser.
 Once you're there, ask your solution a question, ideally one that involves recent data or events, something that would only be known by the RAG process including content from Wikipedia.

 ## :broom: Clean up resources

 Most of the Azure resources deployed in the prior steps will incur ongoing charges unless removed.
-Also many of the resources deployed go into a soft delete status.
-It's best to purge those once you're done exploring.
+Also a few of the resources deployed go into a soft delete status.
+It's best to purge those once you're done exploring, Key Vault is given as an example here.
+Azure OpenAI and Azure Machine Learning Workspaces are others that should be purged.

 ```bash
 az group delete --name $RESOURCE_GROUP -y